profmatheuspassos/personal-GPT-EN/README.md

 - It is crucial to handle your API key securely to avoid unauthorized usage.
 - The script assumes network connectivity for API calls.
 - Input sanitization and user guidance are minimal, so operate the script in a controlled environment.

+### DISCLAIMER

+This script is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the script or the use or other dealings in the script.